syncfusion-content/winui-docs/winui/Rating/Customization.md

 ## ItemTemplateSelector

-The Rating control itemtemplateselector can be customized using the `ItemTemplateSelector` Property.
+The Rating control provides support to change the rating items such as images, paths, font icons, and other elements with the help of `ItemTemplateSelector` property.

 ## Path

+Item template selector that uses paths to show rated and unrated items.

 {% tabs %}
 {% highlight XAML %}